-When you have drilled right through the door, use a 5mm drill bit and drill half way through the door from the front on both the 2mm holes, now on the back of the door drill half way through the door from the back until you meet the first half.
+When you have drilled right through the door, use a 5mm drill bit and drill halfway through the door from the front on both the 2mm holes, now on the back of the door drill halfway through the door from the back until you meet the first half.
 This will stop you from splitting any of the timber or high gloss from the face of your new kitchen door.

 7. Fitting Drawer Handles

 I would recommend you fit the drawer handles the same distance down from the top edge of the drawer fronts as what you fitted the kitchen door handles from the edge of the door.
-This however is personal preference.
+This, however, is personal preference.

 Use your set square and set to the distance of the screw handle holes on one of the kitchen doors.
 Now using you set square, draw a long line on the masking tape on the face of your drawer frontages.

 The next thing to do is measure the width of the drawer front.
-Whatever this measurement is, half it and mark the center of the drawer front on your line.
+Whatever this measurement is, half it and mark the centre of the drawer front on your line.
 If you are fitting the same handles to the drawers as you have already fitted to the doors.
 Half what the distances from the TOP of the bottom screw hole to the TOP of the top screw hole.
-This will be the distance from the center of the drawer front to the screw hole on the left now mark at this distance to form a cross.
-It will also be the same distance from center of the drawer front to the screw hole on the right so do the same and mark a cross.
+This will be the distance from the centre of the drawer front to the screw hole on the left now mark at this distance to form a cross.
+It will also be the same distance from the centre of the drawer front to the screw hole on the right, so do the same and mark a cross.
 Now offer the handle up to the drawer front and check that the two screw holes line up with the two crosses you have marked on the drawer front and you are happy with the location of the handle on the drawer.

 If so now repeat this process for all the drawers in the kitchen until you have marked up all the drawer fronts.